contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 Each presiding officer serves under the direction of a person who holds priesthood keys (see [3.4.1](3-priesthood-principles.md#341-priesthood-keys)).
 This structure provides order and clear lines of responsibility and accountability in doing the Lord’s work.

 A presiding officer may delegate to another person a temporary assignment to preside.
 For example, if a Relief Society president will be absent from a Relief Society Sunday meeting, she would assign her first counselor to preside in the meeting.
-If the first counselor will also be absent, the president would assign her second counselor to preside.

 A leader who presides in a Church organization, meeting, or activity ensures that the Lord’s purposes are accomplished.
 In doing this, the leader follows gospel principles, Church policies, and the direction of the Holy Ghost.